Zihui666/SAC_Prosthetic_Control/README.md

-# Assignment Project: SAC Prosthetic Control (Reacher-v4)
+# Assignment Project: SAC Prosthetic Control (Gymnasium)

 > **Disclaimer**
 > This repository is primarily organized for a course/assignment submission.
 The implementation is **not production-quality**: